gabrielclisboa/angular-crud-client/README.md

 # SpringBoot RestFul API/ Data Base MySql

-The API made in spring boot , which integrates the front-end, is located in this [repository](https://github.com/gabrielclisboa/springboot-api-crud-client).
+The API made in SpringBoot , which integrates the front-end, is located in this [repository](https://github.com/gabrielclisboa/springboot-api-crud-client).
 For the correct functioning of the API.
 It is necessary to create a MySql database from the file "db_cliente_script.sql", located in the root of this project.

 ## Learn More